Vanishing Contributions: A Unified Framework for Smooth and Iterative Model Compression: Compression Methods Overview

 \subsection{Pruning}

 Pruning is generally performed following two main strategies: structured~\cite{heFilterPruningGeometric2019, yuNISPPruningNetworks2018, luoThiNetFilterLevel2017, liPruningFiltersEfficient2017}, and unstructured pruning~\cite{sunSimpleEffectivePruning2024, liuGroupFisherPruning2021, tangManifoldRegularizedDynamic2021, frantarSparseGPTMassiveLanguage2023}.
-The former involves the removal of neurons, filters, or entire blocks.
+The former involves removing neurons, filters, or entire blocks.
 This approach is hardware-friendly, meaning it does not require hardware adaptation to maintain computational performance.
 However, it typically removes a smaller portion of weights to preserve comparable accuracy to that of the original network.

-On the contrary, unstructured pruning focuses on the removal of individual interconnections, regardless of their position in the network.
-This results in a higher percentage of weights being removed compared to the structured case, leading to a significant reduction in model size.
-However, this results in sparse, non-regular structures, which can cause a computational overhead due to inefficiencies in memory access, as the remaining non-zero weights are scattered across the network.
+On the contrary, unstructured pruning focuses on removing individual interconnections, regardless of their position in the network.
+This results in a higher percentage of weights being removed than in the structured case, leading to a significant reduction in model size but with the drawback of a more complex hardware implementation.

 The selection of the parts to be removed is typically guided by a scoring system.
-Each removable entity (such as interconnections, neurons, filters, or blocks) is assigned a score that reflects its importance within the network.
+Each removable entity (e.g., interconnections, neurons, filters, or blocks) is assigned a score reflecting its importance within the network.
 Entities are then removed in ascending order (from the least to the most important) until the desired pruning rate is achieved.

-Pruning methods based on scoring can be applied at different levels of granularity, resulting into three pruning groups: global, layer-wise, and N:M pruning.
-In global pruning, scores are computed for all entities across the entire network, and the ones with the lowest scores are removed, regardless of the block/layer they belong to.
-In layer-wise pruning, scores are ranked and pruned separately within each layer, ensuring a more balanced distribution of weight sparsity.
+Pruning methods based on scoring can be applied at different levels of granularity, yielding three pruning groups: global, layer-wise, and N:M. In global pruning, scores are computed for all entities across the entire network, and the lowest-scoring entities are removed, regardless of the block/layer they belong to.
+In layer-wise pruning, scores are ranked and pruned within each layer separately, ensuring a more balanced distribution of weight sparsity.
 A third type, namely N:M pruning, introduces a structured constraint: within every local group of M interconnections, exactly N are kept, and the remaining are pruned.